henne90gen/yap/README.md

 ## TODOs

+- bugs
     - game does not terminate correctly after pressing ESC
     - font does not load correctly on windows
+    - when rendering text, game crashes after a while
 - complete physics system
 - level file format
 - level generator (Max)